paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 ### Run Prometheus, Pyroscope and Graphana in Docker

-If you are using Docker, you can skip the next steps to install Prometheus, Pyroscope and Graphana using `docker-compose` file.
+If docker is not usable, then follow the next sections to manually install Prometheus, Pyroscope and Graphana on your machine.

 ```bash
 cd polkadot/node/subsystem-bench/docker